NASA warns of huge asteroid approaching Earth on July 24

 WASHINGTON: The asteroids are travelling at great speeds.
 2016 DY30 is headed in the direction of Earth at a speed of 54,000 kilometres per hour whereas 2020 ME3 is travelling at 16,000 kilometers per hour.

-The National Aeronautics and Space Administration (NASA) has issued a warning that a huge asteroid “Asteroid 2020 ND” will move past Earth on July 24.
+National Aeronautics and Space Administration (NASA) has issued a warning that a huge asteroid “Asteroid 2020 ND” will move past Earth on July 24.
 There is also information of two asteroids that are expected to whiz past our planet on Sunday.
-The two asteroidsnamed by NASA are 2016 DY30 and 2020 ME3, reported international media.
+The two asteroids named by NASA are 2016 DY30 and 2020 ME3, reported international media.

 “Potentially Hazardous Asteroids (PHAs) are currently defined based on parameters that measure the asteroid’s potential to make threatening close approaches to the Earth.
 Specifically, all asteroids with a minimum orbit intersection distance (MOID) of 0.05 au or less are considered PHAs,” NASA said in a statement.